Amazon and Microsoft team up to defend against facial recognition lawsuits

 A Seattle federal district judge ruled Wednesday that the cases can go forward over the two tech giants’ objections.
 Both claims against Amazon can proceed, Judge James Robart decreed.
 Robart struck down the plaintiffs’ BIPA complaint against Microsoft, leaving only the unjust enrichment claim.

 Amazon and Microsoft did not immediately respond to questions about the allegations in the lawsuits.
-The two companies, which in the cloud-computing sector are battling for market share and lucrative government contracts, are cooperating — at least for now — against Vance and Janecyk’s claims.
+The two companies, which in the cloud-computing sector are battling for market share and lucrative government contracts, are cooperating — at least for now — against Vance and Janecyk’s suits.
 Given Robart’s dismissal of one of the plaintiffs’ claims against Microsoft, it seems likely the companies’ defenses will diverge as the cases proceed.

 It’s not just Amazon and Microsoft that are facing heat for how they trained their facial recognition software.
 Vance and Janecyk have filed the same complaint against Google in California.
 That case has been postponed until the conclusion of another BIPA case the two brought, against IBM, which is in a fact-finding phase.